kmanikanta335/mySociety/README.md

 - Navigate through the app using the bottom navigation bar.
 - Create and manage events from the Events screen.
 - Post and view announcements in the Announcements section.
-- Engage with other residents in the Community Forum.
+- Enables the onlines transaction with in the app.

 Contributing:
 Contributions are welcome!
 Please fork the repository and create a pull request for any changes you'd like to make.